Illustrator: Gregg Gulbronson

 SPOILER ALERT ⚠

 This review is of Comanche Bride, a standalone January Zebra Lovegram from 1989 by Emma Merritt.

 They won’t make it to Mexico, however.
-The caravan is attacked by Comanche Indians, the six men are killed and Zoe is taken hostage.
+The caravan is attacked by Comanche Indians, the six men are killed, and Zoe is captured.